suncoast-devs/cohort-xii/week-05/day-1/minesweeper/README.md

 - DONE comes from the state, the API calls this `board` (Render based on the state)
 - DONE So for each element in the board, put the appropriate character in the table
-- Update the number of mines remaining
+- DONE Update the number of mines remaining

 Check a cell